Football is going through a sustained money boom, but the bubbling of oil on the surface gives away it’s propensity to burst.

 In Spain, TV and prize money has finally been equalled out (to an extent) after years of favouring the big two, but Catalonian independence is a new threat.

-The recent announcement by the Spanish government that separation is on the table, albeit in an awkward form, means years of political uncertainty ahead in a country that looks capable of fracturing into at least two parts, but probably more.
+The recent announcement by the Spanish Government that separation is on the table, albeit in an awkward form, means years of political uncertainty ahead in a country that looks capable of fracturing into at least two parts, but probably more.

-Barcelona were forced to play behind closed doors on the day of the referendum vote, Gerrard Pique has copped tons of flak simply for being vaguely political, and President Josep Maria Bartomeu even suggested they could leave La Liga, though took it back quickly.
+Barcelona were forced to play behind closed doors on the day of the referendum vote, Gerard Pique has copped tons of flak simply for being vaguely political, and President Josep Maria Bartomeu even suggested they could leave La Liga, though took it back quickly.

 Catalan independence would prompt similar challenges to Brexit, with the logistics of leaving Spain, and probably re-joining the EU, likely to cause economic logjams.

 With the sentiment for these secessions in large part due to ‘working-class’ people’s disdain for individuals, such as politicians and big business leaders, getting high on the hog at their expense, footballers should tread carefully.

 The EPL seems particularly vulnerable to being hollowed out given the prevalence of foreign owners, increasingly Americans, some of whom – such as former Liverpool ‘custodians’ Tom Hicks and George Gillet – are unashamedly only in it for the money.